-Maine Homes by Down East got an inside look at one dated Birchwood condo (that came with three decades of rental wear and tear) with creative new owners who embraced the project, giving the property a fun makeover using eclectic flea-market finds and pops of retro color.
+Maine Homes by Down East got an inside look at a remodeled Birchwood condo that came with three decades of rental wear and tear, now transformed into a hip ski retreat.
+The creative new owners embraced the dated project, giving the property a fun makeover using eclectic flea-market finds and pops of retro color.

 Most Birchwood condos were built in the 1970s, but Sugarloafers love their classic post-and-beam style and convenient location off the Snubber trail that’s also within walking distance to the Base Village.